symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 * **Public test network** The public test network uses the same technology and features of the future main public network.
 You can use the testnet to experiment with the offered transaction set in a live network without the loss of valuable assets.
 To start using the test net, follow :doc:`this guide <../../getting-started/setup-workstation>`.

-* **Private test network**: To run a private test network, use the package |catapult-service-bootstrap|.
-This software suite contains the necessary setup scripts to build a network for development and learning purposes with just one command.
+* **Private test network**: To run a private test network, use the package |symbol-bootstrap|.
+This tool contains the necessary setup scripts to build a network for development and learning purposes with just one command.

 **************************
 Legacy API incompatibility